Senior Lecturer Peter Spence MA, FHEA

 Research

 I use film practice as a methodology for exploring our relationship with the built and natural environments.
-My practice based PhD with the working title Temporal Architecture: Bodies in Space and Time Through Film draws on the tradition of architectural phenomenology but updated with affect studies in cinema to better understand subjective human temporalities so often indelibly bound with buildings.
-The research has been presented at conferences at Aalto University, Finland (2023) and University of Notre Dame, USA (2024).
+My practice-based PhD with the working title Temporal Architecture and Film Practice draws on architectural phenomenology and affect studies in cinema to better understand subjective human temporalities so often indelibly bound with buildings.
+The research has been presented at conferences at Aalto University, Finland (2023) and University of Notre Dame, USA (2024), and is due for publication in the RUUKKU: Studies in Artistic Research journal in late 2025.

 Publications